StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 72. ** **India: From Midnight to the Millennium and Beyond**, *Shashi Tharoor*, Penguin Books, 2007.
 73. ** **The Fall of Yugoslavia**, *Misha Glenny*, Penguin Books, 1996.
 74. ** **Indiscrete Thoughts**, *Gian-Carlo Rota (Edited by Fabrizio Palombi)*, Birkhauser Boston, 1997.
+75. **The Accidental Prime Minister: The Making and Unmaking of Manmohan Singh**, *Sanjaya Baru*, Penguin Books, 2017.

 ## Fiction